EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * MSG_TYPE = 1
-* S_U - variable length session identifier
+* C_U - variable length connection identifier
 * ECDH-Curves_U - EC curves for ECDH which Party U supports, in the order of decreasing preference
 * ECDH-Curve_U - a single chosen algorithm from ECDH-Curves_U (array index with zero-based indexing)
 * X_U - the x-coordinate of the ephemeral public key of Party U